Computer Vision for Human-Computer Interaction Lab

 The lab is directed by Prof. Dr. Rainer Stiefelhagen, who also supervises the KIT's Study Center for Visually Impaired Students (SZS).
 Together with the SZS, we develop new assistive technologies for visually impaired people.
 We also have a close collaboration with the Fraunhofer IOSB in Karlsruhe.

 Our research focuses on the perception of people with applications in the following areas:

-We are sorry to tell you that this year's ZEISS Computer Vision Hackathon - Next Gen Computer Vision which is co-organised by our team needs to be postponed to September 2020 due to the current health situation.
+We are sorry to tell you that this year's ZEISS Computer Vision Hackathon - Next Gen Computer Vision which is co-organised by our team was cancelled due to the current health situation.

 We were invited to present our paper by A. Roitberg written in collaboration with M. Martin from Fraunhofer IOSB features Drive&Act, the first large-scale dataset for fine-grained driver activity recognition.

 At the 30th British Machine Vision Conference (BMVC) 2019 in Cardiff, our team won again the Best Industry Paper Award for its work on Image Translations with Spatial Profile Loss.

 Authors: Vivek Sharma, Makarand Tapaswi, Saquib Sarfraz, and Rainer Stiefelhagen

 Please be informed that our 'Computer Vision for Human Computer Interaction' lecture will not take place next winter semester.
 However, it will be resumed in WS 20/21.